ihunter2839/Organized/states/california/request_templates.md

 [ORGANIZATION, IF APPLICABLE]
 [ADDRESS]

-Because I [AM THE PARENT/SIBLING OF THE INDIVIDUAL KILLED/AM THE INDIVIDUAL INJURED IN THE ABOVE INCIDENT/AM THE COMPLAINANT IN THE ABOVE INCIDENT/REPRESENT A NON-PROFIT, PUBLIC INTEREST ORGANIZATION THAT INTENDS TO FREELY DISTRIBUTE THIS INFORMATION]I request that you waive any fees.
+Because I represent a non-profit, public interest organization that intends to freely distribute this information, I request that you waive any fees.
 North Cty.
 Parents Ass’n v.
 Dep’t of Ed., 23 Cal.
 App.
 4th 144, 148 (1994); Cal.
 Gov. Code §6253(e).
 However, should you be unable to do so, [I/ORGANIZATION] will reimburse your agency for the “direct costs” of copying these records.
 If you anticipate these costs to exceed $10, please notify me prior to making the copies.
 Thank you in advance for providing the records we have requested.
 Please do not hesitate to contact mewith any questions regarding this letter.
 Sincerely,

 [NAME]